Welcome to the website of Shropshire based portrait painter Simon Taylor.

-Original portraits make perfect, unique and special gifts for someone special in your life.
-I’m able to offer an original portrait for a wide range of budgets, from pencil drawn portraits on paper, to formal portraits on canvas.
-An original portrait is a treasured artwork of great personal value which will stand the test of time and will last for generations.
+Simon, based near Oswestry and Shrewsbury, offers portraits for a range of budgets, from pencil drawn portraits on paper, to formal portraits on canvas.
+An original portrait will stand the test of time and will be a treasured possession for generations.

-Simon has always enjoyed drawing and painting portraits since he was a child, and it was a natural progression to pursue a career in portraiture.
+Simon enjoyed drawing and painting from childhood, and it was a natural progression for him to pursue a career as an artist and portrait painter.

-Simon has since specialised in portrait painting and has painted the Official portrait of the Bishop of Northampton, a portrait of Gen Sir Timothy Granville-Chapman for the 1st Regiment Royal Horse Artillery and a number of works for Oriel and Trinity Colleges, Oxford.
-He works in a wide variety of media including pencil, watercolour, acrylic and oil adapting his technique to suit the subject.
+Simon has since specialised in portrait painting and has painted the Official portrait of the Bishop of Northampton, portraits of Gen Sir Andrew Gregory and Gen Sir Timothy Granville-Chapman for the 1st Regiment Royal Horse Artillery and a number of works for Oriel and Trinity Colleges, Oxford.
+He works in a variety of media including pencil, watercolour, acrylic and oil paints, adapting his technique to suit each subject.

-An artist has a freedom of approach to capture individuality and to focus on specific traits to capture something much deeper than just a likeness.
+An artist has the freedom to capture individuality and personality, focusing on specific traits to capture something much deeper than merely a likeness.

 Portraits on canvas, historically, were painted to denote status, power and wealth.
-They also offer an historical insight capturing the style of dress of the era.
-This is certainly still true for institutional works, although tradition, history and heritage are very significant factors.
-Private portraits are usually commissioned to make a special record of a person at a particular point in their life, child-hood, a significant age, an achievement or academic qualification, or an event such as marriage.
-Many of my commissions are commemorative works of loved ones who have passed away.
+This is certainly still true for institutional works, where tradition, history and heritage are also important factors.
+Privately commissioned portraits are usually commissioned to make a special record of a person at a particular point in their life; child-hood, a significant age, an achievement or academic qualification, or an event such as marriage.
+Commissions may often be commemorative works of loved ones who have passed away.